kerimoyle/libcellml-tutorials/tutorials/combine2020/tut2_createPotassiumChannelModel.rst

     **11.a** Create a :code:`Printer` instance and use it to serialise the model.
     This creates a string containing the CellML-formatted version of the model.
-    Write this to a file called "PotassiumChannelModel.cellml".
+    Write this to a file called "PotassiumChannelModel.cellml"; you will need this in :ref:`Tutorial 4<combine_generateMembraneModel>`.

 .. container:: toggle